 Of the many students and workers associated with Mary Baker Eddy in the early years of the Christian Science movement, some are less well known today than others.
-One such person is Miss Mary E. Eaton.
-As was true of many of the faithful workers who surrounded Mrs. Eddy, Mary Eaton was dedicated, unselfish and tireless in her efforts to advance the Cause of Christian Science and to help her Leader.
-She attended Mrs. Eddy’s last class, served briefly in her household, and taught and practiced Christian Science for many years.
+One such individual is Mary E. Eaton.
+As was true of many of her peers in the movement, Mary Eaton was dedicated, unselfish, and tireless in her efforts to advance the Cause of Christian Science and to help her Leader.
+She attended Mrs. Eddy’s last class of 1898, served briefly in her household, and taught and practiced Christian Science for many years.

-Mary Eaton grew up across the harbor from Boston, in Chelsea, Massachusetts.
-She finished her schooling and was working in the library in Chelsea when relatives introduced her to Christian Science, which she at once accepted.
-She had Primary class instruction from Mrs. Flavia S. Knapp, C.S.D., and went into the public practice of Christian Science.
+Mary Eaton grew up in Chelsea, Massachusetts, across the harbor from Boston.
+After finishing her schooling, she was working in the public library in Chelsea when relatives introduced her to Christian Science, which she at once accepted.
+She had Primary class instruction from Flavia S. Knapp, C.S.D., and went into the public practice of Christian Science.
 Soon she had to resign her position at the library because of the increasing success of her practice.

-Miss Eaton’s father, Henry Eaton, was an invalid at the time of his daughter’s introduction to Christian Science.
-Partially paralyzed in a train accident in March 1885, he was bent over “like a half opened jack-knife” and had been pronounced incurable by medical specialists.
-In 1895 Miss Eaton began to treat her father in Christian Science.
+Mary’s father, Henry Eaton, was an invalid at the time of his daughter’s introduction to Christian Science.
+Partially paralyzed in a train accident in March 1885, he was bent over “like a half opened jack-knife,” as he later described it, and had been pronounced incurable by medical specialists.
+In 1895, Miss Eaton began to treat her father in Christian Science.
 By the next year he was greatly improved and was able to begin attending services at The Mother Church.
-In June 1897 he was completely healed.
-Two months later, while visiting in Manchester, New Hampshire, he was run over by a carriage and was again treated by Miss Eaton, receiving healing in one day.1
+In June 1897, he was completely healed.
+Two months later, while visiting Manchester, New Hampshire, he was run over by a carriage and was again treated by his daughter, and was healed in one day.1

-Miss Eaton became very devoted to Mrs. Eddy and in 1902 served for a short time in her household.
-While Miss Eaton was living at Pleasant View, Mrs. Eddy gave her a beautiful pin — a dove set in pearls, which she is shown wearing in Longyear’s portrait of her.
-Miss Eaton was also on call for several years in Boston, to attend to Mrs. Eddy’s personal shopping.
+Mary Eaton served for a short time in Mrs. Eddy’s household in 1902.
+While living at Pleasant View, she received a gift from Mrs. Eddy — a beautiful pin of a dove set in pearls, which she is shown wearing in Longyear’s portrait of her.
+Mary was also on call for several years in Boston, to attend to Mrs. Eddy’s personal shopping.

 Mary Eaton taught and practiced Christian Science in Boston until June 1918, when some friends invited her to Toronto, Ontario.
-She stayed for several years, teaching and healing there, and serving in one of the Canadian hospitals during World War I. In November 1918 she wrote Mrs. Longyear, “Nineteen homes have been offered me, and my practice has increased so much that I have taken an office down town … The first week I was here I visited seven hospitals and met one thousand soldiers, many with amputated limbs.
+She stayed for several years, teaching and healing there, and serving in one of the Canadian hospitals during World War I. In November 1918, she wrote to Mary Beecher Longyear, “Nineteen homes have been offered me, and my practice has increased so much that I have taken an office down town. . . .
+The first week I was here I visited seven hospitals and met one thousand soldiers, many with amputated limbs.
 I am in my office all day and many evenings, have taken ten trolley cars in visiting different parts of this great city where patients have been in great need, arriving home frequently at eleven at night.”

-By 1923 she had returned to teaching in Boston.
-Later, in 1930, Miss Eaton went to Seattle and taught there for several years.
-In 1935 she moved to The Christian Science Pleasant View Home in Concord, New Hampshire.
+By 1923, she had returned to teaching in Boston.
+Later, in 1930, she went to Seattle and taught there for several years.
+In 1935, Mary moved to the Christian Science Pleasant View Home in Concord, New Hampshire.

 Mary Eaton was one of the many dedicated workers who helped advance the Cause of Christian Science in its early days.
-Her portrait in the Mary Baker Eddy Museum collection is recognition of her pioneer efforts.
+Her portrait at Longyear Museum is recognition of her pioneer efforts.